weaveworks-guides/weave-net-legacy/centos-simple/README.md

 ---
 layout: guides
-title: Getting Started with Weave and Docker on CentOS
+title: Networking Docker Containers with Weave on CentOS
 description: Use Weave on CentOS to communicate with your containerized applications regardless of the host.
 tags: vagrant, centos, apache, php, weave network, weave run
 permalink: /guides/weave-docker-centos-simple.html

-shorttitle: Getting Started with Weave & Docker on CentOS
+shorttitle: Networking Docker Containers with Weave on CentOS
 sidebarpath: /start/wd/centos
 sidebarweight: 15
 ---